GOON-V2/app/README.md

 Hi!
 Thank you for joining GOON Community.

-The starting place to build GOON on your own server and join our GOON Community

-An open-source platform designed to bridge the digital divide between rural and urban communities in Cameroon by providing offline digital services to community members.

 # Community

-join our community and fill free to contribute to our open-source solution our discord :
+join our community and feel free to contribute to our open-source solution

 Join our `Discord Channel` [join](https://discord.gg/vNNsKGZN).